-In the previous chapter, we covered the use of FMEA for listing out all potential causes.
+In the earlier chapter, we covered the use of FMEA for listing out all potential causes.
 We will see the application of Fishbone analysis in this chapter.

-Ben, Anand and myself had a funtime during lunch.
-Anand was pulling Ben about something happened during their ‘beach walk’ that week.
+Ben, Anand, and I had a fun time during lunch.
+Anand was pulling Ben about something that happened during their ‘beach walk’ that week.

-We resumed after lunch and the ‘Pizza Temperature’ team was ready in the training hall.
-Everyone seems to be enthusiastic.
+We resumed after lunch, and the ‘Pizza Temperature’ team was ready in the training hall.
+Everyone is enthusiastic.

 We got 40 Suspected Causes

-It was Pravin who jumped out of his seat as soon as he saw us and stated, “We have got more than 40 suspected causes, Sir!”.
+It was Pravin who jumped out of his seat as soon as he saw us and said, “We have got more than 40 suspected causes, Sir!”.

 Without any challenge, Life becomes boring.
-When we face a challenge, we become a bit more alert and life become interesting.
-When we overcome the challenge we grow happy.
+When we face a challenge, we become a bit more alert, and life becomes interesting.
+When we overcome the challenge, we grow happy.